25-Year-Old Center – Tampa Bay Lightning

 Michael Bournival Contract Information:

-Signed a one-year, two-way contract with the Lightning in July 2016.
+Signed a one-year, two-way contract with the Lightning in July of 2017.

 To instantly reveal our fantasy analysis of every player – including Michael Bournival – simply subscribe now.